-Zinc also plays a specific role in gut health.
-In fact, zinc deficiency has been associated with increased intestinal permeability and susceptibility to infections, which are common triggers of Hashimoto’s, as well as reduced detoxification of bacterial toxins.
+Of note to those of us with Hashimoto’s, zinc plays a specific role in gut health.
+In fact, zinc deficiency has been associated with increased intestinal permeability, which is one the facts that contribute to Hashimoto’s.
 Replenishing zinc has been shown to help to tighten the intestinal walls and repair intestinal permeability in other conditions such as Crohn’s disease.

 In addition, zinc helps to prevent oxidative stress, which could otherwise knock your body’s antioxidant levels out of balance and damage your DNA.

 Another incredible benefit of zinc is that it plays a vital role in immune function.
 A deficiency in this essential mineral is associated with increased susceptibility to infections (another common trigger of Hashimoto’s), as well as reduced detoxification of bacterial toxins; while optimized zinc levels can help fight infections by balancing the immune system’s response.

 In 2012, a study was conducted to see the effect of zinc on the treatment of the common cold.
 Zinc did not seem to significantly affect any children.
 Additionally, some adverse reactions — namely nausea and an unpleasant taste — were reported.
 (Given that symptoms of zinc overdose can include nausea and a metallic taste in the mouth, it’s possible that those who experienced adverse reactions had excess levels of zinc.)
 Nonetheless, compared to those who were given a placebo, adults who were given a zinc supplement experienced a shorter duration of cold symptoms.